yqlbu/wireguard-proxy/WIKI.md

 PostDown=iptables -D FORWARD -i wg0 -j ACCEPT; iptables -t nat -D POSTROUTING -o ens18 -j MASQUERADE;
 ```

-The rule above is to allow Wireguard to take any traffic from your home network to the wg0 virtual network interface so that any peer within that virtual network (wg0) created by wireguard can visit each other.
+The rules above are to allow WireGuard to take any traffic from your home network to the wg0 virtual network interface so that any peer within that virtual network (wg0) created by wireguard can visit each other.
 Here, you may need to modify (ens18) to your physical network interface such as (eth0)

 ---